Milkad0/DC-4_VulnHub/README.md

 Never expose the vulnerable machine on internet, always in local

-I recommand to use a Kalli VM to process the attack, you can found some preconfigured VM here :
+I recommand to use a Kali VM to process the attack, you can found some preconfigured VM here :

 https://www.offensive-security.com/kali-linux-vm-vmware-virtualbox-image-download/#1572305786534-030ce714-cc3b